 - Six Tips for Making Wicked Hard Decisions

-Many thanks for editing help from John McMahon, Ashita Achuthan, Heidi Bian and Florian Fischetti.
-John Russell provided both graphic and editing assistance, too.
+Thanks for editing help from John McMahon, Ashita Achuthan, Heidi Bian, and Florian Fischetti.
+John Russell provided both graphic and editing assistance too.